www.QuantumBrainComputerInterface.com

 Two‑way unitary application:

-– Using the forward hint, Bob applies a local unitary UBUB → negative energy density appears at Bob (future).
+– Using the forward hint, Bob applies a local unitary UB → negative energy density appears at Bob (future).

-– Using the backward hint, Alice applies a local unitary UAUA → negative energy density appears at Alice (past).
+– Using the backward hint, Alice applies a local unitary UA → negative energy density appears at Alice (past).

 Shared unitary operation:

-where the reduced density matrices at tAtA and tBtB evolve as:
+where the reduced density matrices at tA and tB evolve as:

 and each evolution lowers the local energy density below the vacuum value, i.e.,